jpotts/alfresco-developer-series/content/tutorial/tutorial.md

 Setup
 -----

 Let's run through some examples that leverage OpenCMIS to work with instances of the custom types defined in the model.
-To facilitate this, I'm going to create two new Maven projects, but because they don't produce AMPs there is no reason to use the Alfresco Maven SDK to create them.
+To facilitate this, I'm going to create a new Maven project as a sibling to the content-tutorial project.
+Because the new project doesn't produce AMPs it does not make sense to use the Alfresco Maven SDK to create it.

-To create the projects we need for this part, do this:
+To create the CMIS project, do this:

-1. Create a new project called "content-tutorial-common".
+1. Create a new project called "content-tutorial-cmis".
 2. Create a source directory called "java" in "src/main".
 3. If you are using Eclipse, convert the project to a Maven project using Configure, Convert to Maven Project.
 This will create a default pom.xml in the root of your project folder.
-I am using "com.someco" for the `groupId` and "content-tutorial-common" for the `artifactId`.
+I am using "com.someco" for the `groupId` and "content-tutorial-cmis" for the `artifactId`.
-4. Repeat the steps above for a new project called "content-tutorial-cmis".
-5. Edit the pom.xml file that belongs to "content-tutorial-cmis".
+4. Edit the pom.xml file that belongs to "content-tutorial-cmis".
-6. This project uses the OpenCMIS library from Apache Chemistry and the content-tutorial-common project, so add those as dependencies:
+5. This project uses the OpenCMIS library from Apache Chemistry and the content-tutorial project, so add those as dependencies:

     ```
     <dependency>